kmoroder/sv-graphql-app/README.md

 By the end of this activity, you will have experience writing queries and mutations in a simple Vue.js app.

-## Options

-This repository has been built using the basic Vue CLI setup with JavaScript.
-You are welcome to use a different setup (for example, using SASS, TypeScript, Vuex, etc)– simply create a new app using the [vue-cli](https://cli.vuejs.org/).

 ## Project setup

 ### Install dependencies